Christy Smith (politician)

-Christy Smith (née Fisher, born 1969) is an American politician who was the California State Assemblywoman for the 38th district from 2018 until 2020.
-A member of the Democratic Party, Smith ran three unsuccessful campaigns for California's 25th congressional district, losing all three to Republican Mike Garcia.
+Christy Smith (née Fisher, born 1969) is an American politician who served as California state assemblywoman for the 38th district from 2018 until 2020.
+A member of the Democratic Party, Smith ran three campaigns for Congress, losing all three to Republican Mike Garcia.

 Early life, education, and career

 Smith was born in a U.S. Army hospital in 1969 in Würzburg, West Germany (now Germany).
-Her parents returned to the United States when she was six months old, settling in Fortville, Indiana, where her father, Jerry Fisher, found work at RCA Records.
+Her parents returned to the United States when she was six months old, settling in Fortville, Indiana, where her father, Jerry Fisher, found work at RCA Records as a mechanical engineer.
 They later moved to Terre Haute before finally settling down in the Santa Clarita Valley in 1979.
 The eldest of three children, she graduated from William S. Hart High School in Santa Clarita and attended College of the Canyons.
 She received her Bachelor of Arts in political science from University of California, Los Angeles in 1993.
 Smith then worked for the United States Department of Education as a policy analyst during the Clinton administration.
 She has served two terms on the board of the Newhall School District.

 California State Assembly

 In 2016, Smith ran in California's 38th State Assembly district.
 The seat was open after Republican incumbent Scott Wilk decided to run for State Senate.
-Although she led the candidate field in the open primary in June, she eventually lost to Republican Santa Clarita City Councilman Dante Acosta, 52.87% to 47.13%, in the November general election.
+Although she led the candidate field in the open primary in June, she eventually lost to Republican Santa Clarita city councilman Dante Acosta, 52.87% to 47.13%, in the November general election.

 In 2018, she ran again for the 38th district against Acosta and won 51.2% to Acosta's 48.8%.

 She chaired the Joint Legislative Committee on Emergency Management.